Vice Admiral James Malloy

 Malloy assumed duties as commander of U.S. Naval Forces Central Command, U.S. 5th Fleet and Combined Maritime Forces in December 2018.

-Commander Micah D Maxwell
+Captain Micah D Maxwell

 Chief of Staff Combined Maritime Forces (COS CMF)